bbkane/dotfiles/Notes.md

 2. Open windows (Colors, Brushes, Layers, etc), and grab the tab. drag it till you see a blue line.
 Then release, and blam, it fits
 3. To save these window preferences, use Edit->Preferences->Window Management->Save Windows Positions Now

+1. GIMP is Useful for cropping images as well
+2. If Hide Docks is selected in Windows, de-select it
+3. Use the selection tool, then get dimensions right on the little window below it, then crop to selection

 httrack is a good for for downloading websites for offline viewing.
 Use in an empty folder